lmissel/System.IO.MemoryMappedFiles.Commands/README.md

 ## Installation

-To install and run this module, package the Module folder in one of the appropriate PowerShell paths and use Import-Module.
+To install and run this module, copy the `module` folder in one of the appropriate PowerShell paths and use Import-Module.

 The paths where you can install this module are in the `$env:PSModulePath` global variable.
 For example, a common path to store a module on a system would be `%SystemRoot%/users/<user>/Documents/PowerShell/Modules/<moduleName>`.
 Be sure to create a directory for this module that uses the same name `System.IO.MemoryMappedFiles.Commands` as the script module.
 If you did not save this module in one of these paths, you must specify the location of the module in the Import-Module command.
 Otherwise, PowerShell would not be able to find the module.